Playing for 3D Human Recovery: Additional Experiments and Discussions

 \begin{IEEEbiography}[{ }]{Lei Yang} is currently a Research Director at SenseTime Group Inc., under the supervision of Prof. Xiaogang Wang.
 Prior to that, Lei received his Ph.D. degree from the Chinese University of Hong Kong in 2020, advised by Prof. Dahua Lin and Prof. Xiaoou Tang.
 Before that, Lei obtained his B.E. degree from Tsinghua University in 2015.
 He has published over 10 papers on top conferences in relevant fields, including CVPR, ICCV, ECCV, AAAI, SIGGRAPH and RSS. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Chen Change Loy} (Senior Member, IEEE) received the PhD degree in computer science from the Queen Mary University of London, in 2010.
-He is an associate professor with the School of Computer Science and Engineering, Nanyang Technological University.
+He is a professor with the College of Computing and Data Science , Nanyang Technological University.
 Prior to joining NTU, he served as a research assistant professor with the Department of Information Engineering, The Chinese University of Hong Kong, from 2013 to 2018.
 His research interests include computer vision and deep learning with a focus on image/video restoration and enhancement, generative tasks, and representation learning.
-He serves as an Associate Editor of the International Journal of Computer Vision (IJCV) and IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
-He also serves/served as an Area Chair of ICCV 2021, CVPR (2021, 2019), ECCV (2022, 2018), AAAI (2021-2023), and BMVC (2018-2021). \end{IEEEbiography}
+He serves as an Associate Editor of the Computer Vision and Image Understanding (CVIU), International Journal of Computer Vision (IJCV) and IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
+He also serves/served as the Area Chair of top conferences such as ICCV, CVPR, ECCV, ICLR and NeurIPS. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Ziwei Liu} is currently an Assistant Professor at Nanyang Technological University, Singapore.
 Previously, he was a senior research fellow at the Chinese University of Hong Kong and a postdoctoral researcher at University of California, Berkeley.
 Ziwei received his PhD from the Chinese University of Hong Kong.
 His research revolves around computer vision, machine learning and computer graphics.
 He has published extensively on top-tier conferences and journals in relevant fields, including CVPR, ICCV, ECCV, NeurIPS, ICLR, ICML, TPAMI, TOG and Nature - Machine Intelligence.
 He is the recipient of Microsoft Young Fellowship, Hong Kong PhD Fellowship, ICCV Young Researcher Award and HKSTP Best Paper Award.
-He also serves as an Area Chair of ICCV, NeurIPS and ICLR. \end{IEEEbiography}
+He also serves as an Area Chair of ICCV, NeurIPS, and ICLR. \end{IEEEbiography}